awurthmann/Start-SWTOR-w-Password/README.md

 ## Notes:
 Unsupported.
 I am not likely to update the code for this script.
 This was a one-off/request from someone.

-## Quick Instructions:
+## Instructions:
 Copy "launchSwtor.bat" and "Start-SWTOR-w-Password.ps1" to the same directory.
-Double click launchSwtor.bat
+Double click "launchSwtor.bat".
+The first time you run the script you will be prompted for your password.
+Please type it carefully.
+Your password is stored in an encrypted string in a file.
+Default location: "Documents\Star Wars - The Old Republic\account.key".
+The encryption method used is non-portable.
+Non-portable in this case means the file cannot be reliably decrypted between Windows users and or systems.
+Recreate the key file per Windows user or system.

+In the event that you change your password on the Star Wars - The Old Republic website or mistyped your password you will need to delete the "key file" and rerun the script.
+Default location: "Documents\Star Wars - The Old Republic\account.key".

 ## Optional Instructions - Pin to taskbar/Start menu
 Unpin any existing apps with the name "Star Wars - The Old Republic" from your taskbar/Start menu.
 Alternatively you can ammend the instructions below and rename the shortcut to a different name.
 Example: "Star Wars - The Old Republic Auto Login"